John Harris (golfer): Second professional career

 After turning 50 in June 2002, Harris began his second professional golf career.
 His first win during this era, came in his fifth Champions Tour season at the 2006 Commerce Bank Championship.

 Harris took over as director of golf at the University of Minnesota in July 2010 after the departure of Brad James.
 In December 2010, the Minnesota Daily published a report that Harris kept associate women's head coach Katie Brenny from coaching, traveling with the team, or recruiting while letting his son-in-law and former caddy, Ernie Rose, perform those duties under a different title.
 Harris resigned as director of golf in June 2011.
 In March 2014, Hennepin County Judge Thomas M. Sipkins awarded Katie Brenny $359,000 in a discrimination lawsuit related to her treatment by Harris and Rose while at the University of Minnesota.

-Personal life
+Personal life and death

-Harris lives in Eden Prairie, Minnesota.
+Harris lived in Eden Prairie, Minnesota.
+On April 1, 1990, the City of Edina named the roadway connecting Braemar Boulevard to the Braemar Golf Course clubhouse to John Harris Drive.

+He died of acute myeloid leukemia on September 17, 2025, at the age of 73.